duongtruongbinh/Improve_ViVQA-X_baseline/FDR/README.md

 ## 🏗️ Architecture

-MVKB-X is a modular VQA pipeline with explainable reasoning capabilities using a multi-agent approach:
+FDR is a modular VQA pipeline with explainable reasoning capabilities using a multi-agent approach:

 - **VerifierAgent**: VLM + GroundingDINO + DAM for visual verification and initial analysis
 - **StrategistAgent**: LLM for MVKB construction and hypothesis generation